kubernetes/website/content/en/docs/contribute/new-content/open-a-pr.md

 ### Open a pull request from your fork to kubernetes/website {#open-a-pr}

-Figure 3 shows the steps to open a PR from your fork to the kubernetes/website.
+Figure 3 shows the steps to open a PR from your fork to the [kubernetes/website](https://github.com/kubernetes/website).
 The details follow.

+Please, note that contributors can mention `kubernetes/website` as `k/website`.

 <!-- See https://github.com/kubernetes/website/issues/28808 for live-editor URL to this figure -->
 <!-- You can also cut/paste the mermaid code into the live editor at https://mermaid-js.github.io/mermaid-live-editor to play around with it -->